Jonathan Selby KC

 Tel: +44 (0)20 7544 2600

-Jonathan Selby was called to the Bar in 1999 and specialises in Construction and Engineering, Energy and Professional Negligence claims (architects, engineers and surveyors).
+Jonathan Selby KC was called to the Bar in 1999 and was made Queen’s Counsel in 2018.
+He specialises in Construction and Engineering, Energy and Professional Negligence claims (architects, engineers and surveyors).

-Jonathan is often instructed in arbitration, adjudication and mediation and is a practising accredited Adjudicator.
+Jonathan is often instructed to act for clients in arbitration, adjudication and mediations and is a practising accredited Adjudicator.

 - Acted for the Dorchester Collection in its TCC claim against a national contractor for the payment of undeclared discounts which had been obtained from sub-contractors for work carried out under an “open book” contract.”

-- Jonathan regularly advises and acts for employers, contractors and sub-contractors in connection with the various JCT standard form contracts in relation to all sizes and type of project.
+- Jonathan regularly advises and acts for employers, contractors and sub-contractors in connection with the various JCT and NEC standard form contracts in relation to all sizes and type of project.

-- Acted (as Junior Counsel to Alexander Nissen QC) in a four-week trial concerning a claim under the Defective Premises Act in respect of the construction of a block of 171 apartments.
+- Acted in a four-week trial concerning a claim under the Defective Premises Act in respect of the construction of a block of 171 apartments.

 - Instructed on behalf of a large utility company in a series of adjudications under an IChemE form of contract about the design and construction of a sewage treatment works.

-- Acted in a two-week trial against an architect who had negligently designed damp-proofing measures and negligently inspected the mechanical and electrical works for a substantial property overlooking the River Thames.
-Also acted in the subsequent appeal to the Court of Appeal (as Junior Counsel to Adrian Williamson QC).
+- Acted for the claimants in a two-week trial against an architect who had negligently designed damp-proofing measures and negligently inspected the mechanical and electrical works for a substantial property overlooking the River Thames.
+Also acted in the subsequent appeal to the Court of Appeal.

-- Instructed (as Junior Counsel to Marcus Taverner QC) on behalf of a property developer in connection with claims against its quantity surveyors and structural engineers arising out of the Regent Quarter Development in Kings Cross, London.
+- Instructed on behalf of a property developer in connection with claims against its quantity surveyors and structural engineers arising out of the Regent Quarter Development in Kings Cross, London.

-- Acted in a five-week trial (as Junior Counsel to Adrian Williamson QC) where the architect, engineers and project manager were alleged to have been negligent in their design and supervision of a £4 million residential property in Jersey to such an extent that the property was demolished and had to be rebuilt.
+- Acted for the claimant in a five-week trial where the architect, engineers and project manager were alleged to have been negligent in their design and supervision of a £4 million residential property in Jersey to such an extent that the property was demolished and had to be rebuilt.

-- Instructed (as Junior Counsel to Marcus Taverner QC) on behalf of a large contractor in relation to adjudication and TCC proceedings concerning the design, construction and performance testing of a MBT waste treatment facility in Cambridgeshire.
+- Acted for a large contractor in relation to adjudication and TCC proceedings concerning the design, construction and performance testing of a MBT waste treatment facility in Cambridgeshire.

 - Acted for a contractor in an early neutral evaluation concerning a claim for the rectification of the payment formula in a concession agreement relating to the provision of three schools in Hampshire.